DraLaylaHirsh/MRFprofilesCreation/docs/PFAMalignment.rst

 Obtain a Pfam SEED as Sequence Alignment
 ========================================

-Instead of executing Steps 1, 2 and 3 of the :ref:`CreationProcess` you can obtain the sequence alignment from PFAM in InterPro.
+Instead of executing Steps 1, 2 and 3 of the :doc:`CreationProcess`  you can obtain the sequence alignment from PFAM in InterPro.
 To do so, go into https://www.ebi.ac.uk/interpro/. you can search the family you want, for example TPR, in the search by text area (second tab).
 TPRsearch.png